Asaw2011/gui-math-question-generator/README.md

 # gui-math-question-generator

 This is a program that uses gui programming to generate random addition, subtraction, multiplication, division.
-It
+It uses functions, gui programing, and buttons to make a very functionable random math question generator.

 ## Author